compcogneuro/web/content/emotion.md

 * The [[lateral habenula]], which integrates a wide range of sensory inputs to determine when to "give up", according to the [[Rubicon]] framework.

-* Ventral and medial [[prefrontal cortex]] areas, that receive and send extensive connections to all of the other emotion-processing areas, providing a higher level of integration and control that is the focus of the [[Rubicon]] framework.
+* Ventral and medial [[prefrontal cortex]] areas including the [[insula]], that receive and send extensive connections to all of the other emotion-processing areas, providing a higher level of integration and control that is the focus of the [[Rubicon]] goal-driven framework.

 * Ventral [[hippocampus]], which is also extensively interconnected with all of these areas, and provides the ability to rapidly encode emotional states associated with distinct events in time and space.